oalekseev/CalciteRestAPIAdapter/README.md

 (age = 23 AND age >= 21 AND name <> 'Alice')
 ```

-is converted to REST request:
+and than is converted to REST request:
 ```json
 "where": [
     { "name": "name", "operator": "=",    "value": "Bob" },